NATIONAL LOLLIPOP DAY | JULY 20

 Ever delightful and sweet, lollipops have satisfied generations of sweet tooths.
 And it’s possible they’ve been doing that for centuries.
 However, no one is sure how old the lollipop is.
 During prehistoric times, a form of lollipop may have preserved nuts and berries in honey.
 As sugar became plentiful, lollipops appeared much later in 16th century Europe.

-In the United States, confectionaries and medicine shops as early as the 1860s sold lollipops in various forms, but it wasn’t until 1908 that George Smith gave lollipops an official 20th-century story.
-He gets credit for inventing the modern style lollipop and in 1931 trademarked the name which he claims came from his favorite racing horse, Lolly Pops.
+In the United States, confectionaries and medicine shops as early as the 1860s sold lollipops in various forms.
+However, George Smith gave this sweet treat an official 20th-century story in 1908.
+Smith earns credit for inventing the modern style lollipop.
+In 1931, Smith trademarked the name which he claims came from his favorite racing horse, Lolly Pops.

-1969 – How many licks does it take to get to the Tootsie Roll center of a Tootsie Pop.
+- 1969 – How many licks does it take to get to the Tootsie Roll center of a Tootsie Pop.
 The Tootsie Pop (the trademark name for Tootsie Roll’s lollipop) commercial debuted on U.S. television.
-The 60-second commercial included a boy, cow, fox, turtle, owl and the narrator.
+The 60-second advertisement included a boy, cow, fox, turtle, owl, and the narrator.